philcryer/quotes/company-quotes.md

 * It just works™
 * Have you cleared your cache?™
 * As with any large change/shift like this, rumors and speculation will be rampant today and over the next few days.
 Please do not contribute to this by passing on information that you’ve heard™
+* In the meantime just remember, you don't need to print anything

 ## You think you hate it now...
 _a new section in our canon - selling products you know and love_